mattrmaydew/bcore/README.md

 Things to look for
  1.  updates for tags substring out comma's and creating a delete option prior to saving  in the products section *
  2.  updates for country, state, city dependent dropdowns in the profile section.  testing address information.
+     This will come in handy for shipping and billing information.
  3. Display first and last name in profile admin UI

 please share your idea's and advice with me, as I am always learning.
 Please reach out to me anytime.
 My email is below.